Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 Initialize the quantum circuit
 ------------------------------

-Now that you have defined the quantum and classical registers, you can define a :class:`~qiskit.circuit.QuantumCircuit` from them.
+Now that you have defined the quantum and classical registers, you can define a :class:`~.QuantumCircuit` from them.
 Each register has to be introduced as a separate argument.

 .. jupyter-execute::